StephaneHo/movies-react-redux-typescript/README.md

 This App displays a list of movies and TV series.
 You can also search by name a movie or a TV serie you are interested in.
-By clicking on an image of a movie or TV serie, you can access to more details.i
+By clicking on an image or a name of a movie or TV serie, you can access to more details.

 ## Available Scripts